franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

     - A file is uploaded.
     - A file is downloaded.
     - Someone tries to delete a file.
+- Test that the cloudwatch log records for the lambda function to send email notification are properly created.

 # Future Developments and TO DOs: